-The staffing for this division includes a Superintendent, a Foreman, six state-licensed trades personnel (one electrician, one HVAC technician, one steamfitter and three plumbers), two home improvement contractors (one mason/carpenter and one general maintenance mechanic), and a secretary-bookkeeper.
+The staffing for this division includes a Superintendent, a Foreman, six state-licensed trades personnel (one electrician, one HVAC technician, one steamfitter and three plumbers), two home improvement contractors (one mason/carpenter and one general maintenance mechanic), and one secretary-bookkeeper at the moment.
 This small, efficient, and highly skilled staff provides 24/7 maintenance, repair and emergency facility service to all municipal departments and educators housed in our City buildings and schools.

-This fiscal year the Public Building Division received 2312 new requests for maintenance/emergency service which is in addition to our planned preventative maintenance work and completed 2434 requests for service.
+This fiscal year the Public Building Division received 2661 new requests for maintenance/ emergency service which is in addition to our planned preventative maintenance work and completed 2409 requests for service.
 The division attempts to perform as much maintenance and repair work as possible in-house with its own skilled staff.
-Additional assistance for major repairs and special tasks that cannot be handled by divisional staff is provided through a contractual arrangement with local professional contractors.
+Additional assistance for major repairs and special tasks that cannot be handled by divisional staff is provided through contractual arrangement with local professional contractors.

 In addition to repair and maintenance services, the staff of Public Buildings performs or manages minor alteration projects that save the City of Danbury a considerable amount of money.
 Examples of more recent projects, which vary in size and scope, are:

-- Security upgrades at City Hall and Library.
+- Security upgrades to Library, City Hall and DPW complex.

 The Public Buildings Division operates and maintains several building operation and energy management systems for the city buildings and public schools.

-- Replacement of the roof at Broadview Middle School.
+- Replacement of the roof at Mill Ridge Primary.